koenrane/KR-new-site/content/internalizing-internal-double-crux.md

 : I agree that not getting the internship would be evidence that there are others who are more promising _right now_.
 I think, however, that you're missing a few key points here:

 : - We've made important connections at CHAI / MIRI.
 : - Your main point is a total buckets error.
-There is no ontologically-basic and immutable "promising-individual" property.
+There is no ontologically basic and immutable "promising-individual" property.
 Granted, there are biological and environmental factors outside our control here, but I think we score high _enough_ on these metrics to be able to succeed through effort, passion, and increased mastery of instrumental rationality.
 : - We've been studying AI safety for just a few months (in our free time, no less); most of the studying has been dedicated towards building up foundational skills (and not reviewing the literature itself).
 The applicants who are chosen may have a year or more of familiarity with the literature / relevant math on us (or perhaps not), and this should be included in the model.
 : - One of the main sticking points raised during my final interview has since been fixed, but I couldn't signal that afterwards without seeming overbearing.